bjhend/browser-in-docker/README.md

 When a host folder is passed as argument, that folder will be mounted as download folder for the browser.

+When a second argument is passed it will be used as Docker name for the container.

-The container is started with option `--rm` so the container becomes removed once the browser (and all windows opened by it) is closed.
+Unless a name (second argument is given) the container is started with option `--rm` so the container becomes removed once the browser (and all windows opened by it) is closed.
+If the second argument is given you have to remove the container yourself or you may restart it later with `docker restart <name>`.

 ## Todos